bigdatagenomics/adam/README.md

 data is designed to be splittable and work well with distributed systems like Hadoop.
 ADAM supports Hadoop 1.x and Hadoop 2.x systems out of the box.

-Once you convert your BAM file, it can be directly accessed by [Hadoop Map-Reduce](http://hadoop.apache.org), [Spark](http://spark-project.org/), [Shark](http://shark.cs.berkeley.edu), [Impala](https://github.com/cloudera/impala), [Pig](http://pig.apache.org), [Hive](http://hive.apache.org), whatever.
+Once you convert your BAM file to ADAM, it can be directly accessed by [Hadoop Map-Reduce](http://hadoop.apache.org), [Spark](http://spark-project.org/), [Shark](http://shark.cs.berkeley.edu), [Impala](https://github.com/cloudera/impala), [Pig](http://pig.apache.org), [Hive](http://hive.apache.org), whatever.
 Using